 There may also be small blotches between the stripes along the sides of some specimens.
 The venter can range from white to pink, but can also exhibit dark spots similar those along the dorsum.
 Coloration of black-headed pythons can vary extensively depending on age and geographic location.
 For example, Western Australian specimens are much lighter with reddish overtones than those found in the Northern Territory and Queensland, which have darker, more intense striping patterns.
 Furthermore, older specimens tend to be paler with less distinctive markings.

 In the wild, the diet of black-headed pythons primarily consists of live reptile food such as other reptiles like skinks, which are the primary prey of black-headed pythons.
 Other important prey includes geckos, bearded dragons, legless lizards and small snakes, including some venomous snakes are also consumed by black-headed pythons, which are completely impervious to the venom found in even the most toxic Australian snakes.
 Consumption of mammals and some birds is rare but does occur in nature.

 Black-headed pythons are more available now than in past years.
 They are not the easiest snake to breed.
 Their availability depends on luck of breeders.
 I do not breed my females every year.
 If they successfully breed three years in a row, I give them a year off to recover.
 It is important to get black headed pythons from breeders who can provide feed records and photos of the parents.
 These snakes fall under the category ‘’you get what you pay for.’’
 Good quality animals will not be cheap, and if they are, I would be leery.
-I would rather spend time with a potential buyer, explaining what they need to have to house their new addition, then have someone buy a baby and have something happen to it.
+I would rather spend time with a potential buyer, explaining the reptile supplies and care they need to have to house their new addition, then have someone buy a baby and have something happen to it.
 It is always best to prioritize Reptile Health & Wellness over cheaper animals.

 Adult black-headed pythons range from 5 to 10 feet long.
 My animals range in length from 6 to 8 feet, with the males generally being smaller than the females by a foot.